ccoutant/dwarf-locations/005-locations-on-stack.md

 _Remove_ the first paragraph:

-> A register location consists of a register name operation, which
+> <span class="del">A register location consists of a register name operation, which
-> represents a piece or all of an object located in a given register.
+> represents a piece or all of an object located in a given register.</span>

 _Remove_ the last sentence of non-normative text that follows:

-> _A register location description must stand alone as the entire
+> <span class="del">_A register location description must stand alone as the entire
-> description of an object or a piece of an object._
+> description of an object or a piece of an object._</span>

 Include the descriptions of the following operations: